-Though some travelers opt for a basic self-guided tour, the full day Complete Pearl Harbor Experience from Pearl Harbor Tours is our recommendation for the most fascinating, in-depth day tour of the area.
-Guests will receive historic WWII narration from an expert local guide, as well as a visit to Oahu’s Pacific Historic Park, Punchbowl National Cemetery, and admission to Pearl Harbor’s top visitor locations, including the USS Arizona Memorial, USS Bowfin Submarine, USS Missouri Battleship, historic Pacific Aviation Museum, and a deck tour of the USS Oklahoma Memorial.
-Tours also include round trip transportation and allow you to skip the long lines at Pearl Harbor, making the most of your previous travel time.
+Though some travelers opt for a basic self-guided tour, the full-day Complete Pearl Harbor Experience on Oahu from Pearl Harbor Tours is our recommendation for the most fascinating, in-depth day tour of the area.
+Guests will receive historic WWII narration from an expert local guide, as well as a visit to Oʻahu’s Pacific Historic Park, Punchbowl National Cemetery, and admission to Pearl Harbor’s top visitor locations, including the USS Arizona Memorial, USS Bowfin Submarine, USS Missouri Battleship, historic Pacific Aviation Museum, and a deck tour of the USS Oklahoma Memorial.
+Tours also include round-trip transportation and allow you to skip the long lines as you visit Pearl Harbor, making the most of your previous travel time.

 Don’t miss these must-see points of interest: